NowickiLukasz/job-listing-site-ci-pp4/README.md

         Shows cover letter summernote area to allow the user to enter details only if logged in

+### Admin Job Drafts Page
+The admin may view job listings that have not yeyt been published.
+The job listing then may be edited, deleted or published to the site so that new applicants may apply for the job.

 ### Contact details
 The contact details for the company can be found in the footer of the page